 DFI partners with schools and law enforcement to collect data surrounding drug use trends, disseminating the results to the DFI Coalition and local stakeholders.

 Community members are invited to properly dispose of their unused, unwanted, or expired medications.
-The next Take Back Day is scheduled for 4/27/19 at the Ada County Sheriff's Office and Garden City Fred Meyer located on Chinden.
+Check back for the date of the next Take Back Day at the Ada County Sheriff's Office and Garden City Fred Meyer located on Chinden.

 Free family movies and fun are presented by Boise Parks and Recreation.
 DFI and youth coalition members interact with attendees to provide fun and games...with a little education thrown in!